 Rabbi Nathan holds a BA in classical trumpet performance from the New England Conservatory of Music in Boston, MA.
-He completed his rabbinical studies at the Messianic Jewish Theological Institute (MJRC) (2007 — 2012) and was ordained by the Union of Messianic Jewish Congregations (UMJC) and the Messianic Jewish Rabbinical Council (MJRC) in 2012.
+He completed his rabbinical studies (2007-2012) and earned a Master in Jewish Studies at the Messianic Jewish Theological Institute (MJTI).
+He was ordained by the Union of Messianic Jewish Congregations (UMJC) and the Messianic Jewish Rabbinical Council (MJRC) in 2012.

 Rabbi Nathan speaks about his spiritual journey: